Richmond-Based Metallic Epoxy Installers • Vancouver, BC

 Use mats at entrances and felt pads under furniture.
 Protect rolling points where needed.

-With prep-first installation and a topcoat chosen for the environment, metallic epoxy floors can perform for many years.
+Lifespan note: with prep-first installation and a topcoat chosen for the environment, metallic epoxy floors can perform for many years.
 In commercial settings, refresh coats can help extend appearance without starting over from scratch.

-Pricing & Value
+Pricing

 What affects metallic epoxy flooring cost in Vancouver